-C. Other
+A. Other

 Due to the nature of the Company's operations, various legal and tax matters are outstanding from time to time.
-In the opinion of management, there are no matters that could have a material effect on these condensed interim consolidated financial statements which require additional disclosure.
+In the opinion of management, there are no matters that could have a material effect on these consolidated financial statements which require additional disclosure.